 Can I build an online store with AI on Shopify?

-Yes, like other website builders, Shopify does provide an AI store builder that can generate an online store for you.
+Yes, Shopify provides an AI store builder that can generate an online store for you.

-All we had to do was provide a simple natural language prompt, like “build me a store that sells bananas,” and we were provided with different template options to get started.
-Even better, we didn’t even need to be a paying customer or even logged in to Shopify to get a full preview of what our site would look like.
+We tested it with a simple natural language prompt, “build me a store that sells bananas,” and we were provided with different template options to get started.
+Even better, we didn’t need to be a paying customer or even logged in to Shopify to get a full preview of our potential site.

 There’s also Shopify Sidekick, a 24/7 chatbot expert that helped us navigate the ecommerce website builder and necessary accomplish tasks, like setting up inventory and payment options.

-Check out our guide to the best AI website builders to learn more
+Our guide to the best AI website builders has more.

 The Shopify AI store builder took a natural language prompt and created an online store for us in seconds.
 Source: Tech.co testing